0

 Since 1947, the palace has been renovated and restored through a series of efforts.
 The restoration was considered complete in 1996.
 The palace is now owned by a foundation of the State of Schleswig-Holstein and houses the State Art and Cultural History Museum and the State Archeological Museum.

-Text imported from Wikipedia article "Gottorf Castle" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Gottorf Castle" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants